 Shopify now describes itself as “The all-in-one commerce platform to start, run, and grow a business.” on its about page.
 The word “online” appears on the about page only twice, referring to the first Shopify Store, launched by Shopify CEO Tobi Lutke, himself.
 On the about page, nowhere else does Shopify associate itself with online commerce, which is telling that Shopify no longer sees itself as just an e-commerce software.

 What then is Shopify?
 Let’s circle back to this question at the end.
 By then, we’ll have learned enough to be able to answer.

-At the time of writing, Shopify is used by more than 1M businesses worldwide.
+As of Dec 2021, Shopify is used by more than 2 million businesses in 175 countries worldwide.
 But surprisingly, the two founders, Tobi Lutke & Scott Lake, never intended to build an online commerce solution for other merchants.
 They wanted to sell snowboards, initially taking the less-capital intensive online route, with plans of launching an offline store later.

-Being snowboarding enthusiasts themselves, figuring out the business’s product and branding was easy.
+Being snowboarding enthusiasts, figuring out the business’s product and branding was easy.
 The challenge presented itself on the technology side.